 System Requirements by Environment

-The topics below provide detailed system environment requirement specifications for each supported environment.
+The following sections describe system environment requirement specifications for each supported environment:

-For certain vSRX instance deployments (for example, KVM, VMware, or Contrail), you can scale the performance and capacity of a vSRX instance by increasing the number of vCPUs or the amount of vRAM allocated to the vSRX, but you cannot scale down an existing vSRX instance to a smaller setting.
+For certain vSRX instance deployments (for example, KVM, VMware, or Contrail), you can scale performance and capacity of a vSRX instance by increasing the number of vCPUs or the amount of vRAM allocated to the vSRX, but you cannot scale down an existing vSRX instance to a lower setting.

-Table 2 lists the hardware specifications for the host machine that runs the vSRX virtual machine (VM).
-For additional hardware guidance with respect to a specific software environment, see the System Requirements topics listed in the previous section.
+Table 1 lists the hardware specifications for the host machine that runs the vSRX virtual machine (VM).
+For additional hardware guidance with respect to a specific software environment, see the System Requirements by Environment.